bySabi/react-scrolled/README.md

-# a React scroll-aware Higher-order Component
+# A library of scroll behaviour Components and Higher-order React Components.
-A React HoC component for create scroll-aware wrapped components.
-Works in all containers that can scroll, including the window.
+Scroll behaviour Components and HoC builded with [react-scrollaware](https://www.npmjs.com/package/react-scrollaware)

-> The intended purpouse of this component is abstract a well tested scroll event handler and build complex scroll behaviour on top of it.
+> WIP Project - Stay tunned ...

 ## Troubleshooting
 If your component isn't working the way you expect it to.
 Clone and modify the project locally.
 - clone this repo
 - add `console.log` or breakpoints where you think it would be useful.
-- `npm link` in the react-scrollaware repo.
+- `npm link` in the react-scrolled repo.
-- `npm link react-scrollaware` in your project.
+- `npm link react-scrolled` in your project.
-- if needed rebuild react-scrollaware module: `npm run build-npm`
+- if needed rebuild react-scrolled module: `npm run build-npm`

 ## Contributing
 * Documentation improvement